SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <td style="text-align:left">Path</td>
 <td style="text-align:left">Part of the URL invoking the application</td>
 <td style="text-align:left">Automatically created</td>
-<td style="text-align:left">Specified by the user.
-For example, if you use "hello" as application path, the URL of the application will be "/apps/hello".</td>
+<td style="text-align:left">Specified by the user; for example, if you use "hello" as application path, the URL of the application will be "/apps/hello"</td>
 </tr>
 </tbody>
 </table>